ppy/osu-wiki/wiki/Skinning/Sounds/en.md

 Notes:
 - `{g}` can be replaced with the letter grades `S`, `A`, `B`, `C`, or `D`.
-- You cannot play any sounds for the letter grade `F`, because the result screen is never reached if you fail during gameplay.
+- You cannot play any sounds for the letter grade `F`, because the result screen is never reached when you fail.

 `pause-loop.wav`: